Introduction

 Example policy

 The policy below is a sample policy that will take advantage of the relation and permission built-ins to check if a user has permission to delete a department.
-It will also combine an ABAC rule with that will check if the user is a member of the "IT" department.
+It will also combine an ABAC rule to check if the user is a member of the "IT" department.
 The resulting policy will be true if either of these conditions is met.

 package sample.DELETE.api.departments